Robust inference for geographic regression discontinuity designs: assessing the impact of police precincts: Simulation study

 \subsection{Surface construction}

-We refer to the four different data generating surfaces on the NYC landscape as (1) \textit{Constant}, (2) \textit{Random}, (3) \textit{Spatial}, and (4) \textit{Precinct Effect}.
-Heat maps of one realization for each of the surfaces are shown in Figure \ref{fig:heat_maps}

-where the dark red areas represent higher values of the outcome.
+We refer to the four different underlying intensity surfaces of the observed outcomes for the NYC landscape as (1) \textit{Constant}, (2) \textit{Random}, (3) \textit{Spatial}, and (4) \textit{Precinct Effect}.
+Heat maps of one realization for each of the surfaces are shown in Figure \ref{fig:heat_maps} where the dark red areas represent higher values of the outcome.
 The Constant, Random, and Spatial surfaces represent situations with no precinct effect, and therefore the null hypothesis of no precinct effect is true.
-The Random and Spatial surfaces, however, represent situations where standard regression discontinuity designs might fail because there will likely be more counts on one side of the precinct boundary than the other due to randomness in the surfaces.
+The Random and Spatial surfaces, however, represent situations where standard regression discontinuity designs might fail because there will likely be more counts on one side of the precinct boundary than the other due to randomness or spatial variation in the surfaces not driven by any precinct effect.
 These are intended to represent realistic situations in NYC such as crime hotspots or spatial correlation in crime levels that can lead to differential counts of outcomes in one precinct than another that is not attributable to the precincts themselves.
 In these situations, our goal is to maintain type I error control at level $\alpha$ despite these differential counts.
 The Precinct Effect surface, however, has clear precinct effects and we want to assess the power to detect these differences.